ignite/cli/docs/guide/loan.md

   state: liquidated
 ```

-And alice balance reflect the repayed amount plus fees
+And alice balance reflects the repayed amount plus fees:

 ```bash
 loand query bank balances <alice_address>
 ```

-Add the changes to your git.
+Add the changes to your local repository:

 ```bash
 git add .
 git commit -m "Add liquidate-loan message"
 ```

-### Cancel Loan
+### Cancel Loan Message

-After a loan request has been made and not been approved, the `borrower` should be able to cancel a loan request.
-Scaffold the message for `cancel-loan`.
+After a loan request has been made and not been approved, the `borrower` must be able to cancel a loan request.

+Scaffold the message for `cancel-loan`:

 ```bash
 starport s message cancel-loan id:uint
 ```

-Only the `borrower` should be able to cancel a loan request.
+- Only the `borrower` can cancel a loan request.
-The state of the request must be `requested`.
+- The state of the request must be `requested`.
-Then the collateral coins can be released from escrow and the status set to `cancelled`.
+- Then the collateral coins can be released from escrow and the status set to `cancelled`.

-Add this to the `keeper` in `x/loan/keeper/msg_server_cancel_loan.go`.
+Add this functionality to the `keeper` in `x/loan/keeper/msg_server_cancel_loan.go`:

 ```go
 package keeper